stowball/hucssley/README.md

 );
 ```

-*Note: Don't prefix custom variables with `hu-` to ensure you don't accidentally overwrite future updates to Hucssley.*
+*Note: Don’t prefix custom variables with `hu-` to ensure you don’t accidentally overwrite future updates to Hucssley.*

 #### Writing the class logic